mshpotak/uniset-sequitur-api/README.md

 # uniset-sequitur-api
-UNISET Sequitur API for desting and data recording.
+UNISET Sequitur API for testing and data recording.